Chapter 1: The Tersh

 The fire burns itself out in half an hour, just as dusk is approaching.
 Thor returns to the cabin and gets a shower, takes a peek in the bedroom—mother and child still asleep, status: good—and returns to the kitchen to find something to do.
 He has to stay busy.
 He has to keep moving, keep his mind occupied, focus on something.
 He doesn’t want to spend too much time alone in his own head right now.
 It’s a dark, unpleasant place.
 The present is much happier; he wants to spend a little more time here before finally facing his future.

-When he goes to check on Loki again, he find him just waking.
+When he goes to check on Loki again, he finds him just waking.
 Loki lifts his head when he hears Thor’s footsteps and shifts drowsily, offering up a tired but contented smile.
 His robe is open, the baby curled up between his breasts.
 What a lovely sight, that healthy little newborn snuggled against his mother’s chest, all warm and safe.
 Thor tries not to stare.

 “I made some of that chia pet pudding for dessert,” he says with a lopsided grin, and Loki’s smile widens.
 He means chia seed pudding, which is one of Loki’s favorite desserts.